Why Periodontal Therapy?

 - Respiratory diseases such as pneumonia and chronic obstructive pulmonary disease (COPD)

-Periodontal therapy can also improve your breath (halitosis is a major symptom of the disease), remove any tartar which is important for healthy teeth and gums, and ensure you retain a confident, full smile that you can’t help but share.
+Periodontal therapy can also improve bad breath, remove tartar, and ensure you retain a confident, full smile you want to share.

-This is because research has shown that the presence of periodontal disease can lead to an increased health risk to both mother and her developing baby.
-These risks can include life-threatening pre-eclampsia, and very early/preterm labor and delivery.
-Periodontal therapies are highly recommended, although even the proper treatment of gum disease may not completely prevent problems at birth.
+Research has shown that periodontal disease can increase the health risk to both a mother and her developing baby.
+These risks can include life-threatening pre-eclampsia and preterm labor and delivery.
+Periodontal therapies are highly recommended for pregnant women with gum disease, although the proper treatment may not completely prevent problems at birth.
 Unfortunately, pregnant women are more susceptible to periodontal disease and other oral health problems due to their fluctuating hormones compromising the ability to resist disease.
 In fact, a large percentage of women often find they suffer from inflamed gum tissue during their pregnancy for this very reason.